indro101/Nahins-Resturant/README.md

 # Nahins-Resturant
-This a website for restaurant
+This is a website for a restaurant